 When we needed to choose a sound economic model for cost assessment, the Brookings Institution study on the cost of internet shutdowns stood out.
 Brookings specifies a means to calculate economic impact of full and partial internet restrictions to a nation’s GDP.
 It is not the only method available, and the COST tool will seek to explore different ways of assessing the cost of information controls, but given that it is well understood Brookings has featured early in our development roadmap.

 How do internet shutdowns impact economic growth and prosperity worldwide? @InternetSociety and https://t.co/JLraDAwVMI team up to #KeepItOn with new #COST apphttps://t.co/zh67LWPhfI pic.twitter.com/7CsCG5X73l

 The Brookings method implemented by COST produces a conservative estimation of the economic impact of internet restrictions — that is to say, it takes into account factors which directly impact GDP, without considering the long-term consumer and business confidence loss which may contribute to a larger impact on the country’s economy in the mid- to long-term.

 Prior to publication, NetBlocks presented the Sri Lanka economic case study to a group of international academicians in Istanbul on 23 March 2018 as part of a workshop on algorithmic culture hosted by Bilgi University and the Danish Agency for Science and Higher Education.

-The ongoing work to support global internet architecture, bolster human rights and freedom of expression online with a deeper understanding of economic impact, is driven by NetBlocks and the Internet Society as part of the KeepItOn campaign.
-KeepItOn is a global coalition of civil society organisations coordinated by Access Now that defends the rights of users and urges service providers and governments to refrain from restricting communications networks which citizens and businesses rely upon day to day and particularly at times of emergency.
+The ongoing work to support global internet architecture, bolster human rights and freedom of expression online with a deeper understanding of economic impact, is driven by NetBlocks with support from the Internet Society.
+Together we urge network service providers and governments to refrain from restricting communications networks which citizens and businesses rely upon each day, particularly at times of emergency.